SevenSecrets/CV/README.md

 ## Skills

 #### Experienced Researcher
-Having studied History at university, I am experienced in research and
+Having studied History at university, I am experienced in research and switching career paths into software development has helped to hone those skills for non-academic purposes as I have had to pick up new skills quickly.

-#### Another Skill
+#### Dedicated Learner

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Changing career tracks to Software Development has made it necessary for me to be able to learn quickly and practically while working.
+I am used to picking up skills and new technologies by building new projects with them.

 ## Education